EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 After installing SteamDeckGyroDSU, you may either choose to create your own profile in Dolphin or you may choose to download a community created profile from the [Community Creations](../../other/steamos/community-creations.md) page.

+If you are choosing to create your own profile, it is recommended you read Dolphin's wikipedia page on gyro for more information: [https://wiki.dolphin-emu.org/index.php?title=Motion_evdev](https://wiki.dolphin-emu.org/index.php?title=Motion_evdev).

 ***